wynwxst/Dankmemer/README.md

 ### Just a note
 You can try building locally or on https://repl.it

+### Config

+config.json and secrets.json are now located in src/

 ### Neodank
 Neodank is a modern version of dank memer still being developed (to be uploaded)